FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Where did the Scottish Dingus family come from?
-When did the Dingus family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Dingus family history?The place name, from which the Dingus family take their surname arrived in Scotland with the Viking settlers.
+The place name, from which the Dingus family take their surname arrived in Scotland with the Viking settlers.
 The first to use Dingus as a name no doubt lived at Royal Burgh of Dingwall, in Ross-shire, Scotland.
 The place-name is derived from the Old English word dingle, which meant valley or hollow.
 This is a habitation surname, derived from an already existing place-name.

 Few standards of spelling and translation existed in the Middle Ages. spelling variations, are thus, an extremely common occurrence in records of ancient Scottish names.
 Over the years, Dingus has been spelled Dingwall, Dingwalls, Dingall, Dingell, Dingle, Dingill, Dingal, Dingel and many more.

 This web page shows only a small excerpt of our Dingus research.
 Another 267 words (19 lines of text) covering the years 1350, 1452, 140 and 1538 are included under the topic Early Dingus History in all our PDF Extended History products and printed products wherever possible.

-Another 21 words (2 lines of text) are included under the topic Early Dingus Notables in all our PDF Extended History products and printed products wherever possible.
+Another 18 words (1 lines of text) are included under the topic Early Dingus Notables in all our PDF Extended History products and printed products wherever possible.

 Land and opportunity greeted all those who made it across the Atlanti c.
 These settlers and their children went on to play important roles in the forging of the great nations of the United States and Canada.
 Clan societies and other Scottish organizations have preserved much of this heritage for the ancestors of those brave Scots.
 Immigration and passenger lists have documented the arrival of various people bearing the name Dingus to North America:

-This page was last modified on 21 August 2013 at 11:23.
+This page was last modified on 11 December 2015 at 14:45.